at Lake of the Ozarks State Park

 This unique approach to rental cabins has become quite popular, and we invite you to see why.
 In a clearing of the woods is a modern central showerhouse.
 Pathways lead off into the woods to rustic, yet modern cabins that sleep six.
 These cabins do not have water but do have electricity, a small refrigerator and microwave, supplemental heat, a small wood stove, air conditioning, a futon bed, sleeping loft with two beds, and a porch overlooking the serenity of the woods.
 Outside each cabin is a picnic table and fire grill.
 One cabin has level parking, an accessible pathway and entry ramp for those with mobility impairments.

-Lake Ozark State Park has four group camps.
+Lake of the Ozarks State Park has four group camps.

 - Camp Rising Sun has accessible restrooms and showers in most cabins.
 The dining hall, recreation hall and amphitheater are connected to the cabins and playcourt by paved pathways.
 Parking is gravel.
 Users may drive to the beach, which is mixed gravel.
 The vault toilet at the beach is up a rise and some users may need assistance.

 - Camp Clover Point has been modified to provide access to all users.
 Paved pathways allow for circulation between all buildings and amenities.
 The dining hall and recreation hall have boardwalk entrances to achieve a smooth transition between levels.
 Two barracks have modified bathrooms.
 Other accessible restrooms can be found in the recreation hall and the craft hall.
 Some visitors may need assistance when using the beach area, which has not been modified.

 - Pin Oak Facility is located on a narrow ridge and has not been modified except for access to the dining lodge and one of the newly remodeled cabins.